National Centers for Cryo-electron Tomography (cryoET) (R24 -Clinical Trial Not Allowed)

-This funding opportunity supports service centers that provide nationwide access to advanced cryo-electron tomography technology and training, enabling researchers to enhance their biomedical studies.
+This funding opportunity supports the establishment of national service centers that provide researchers with access to advanced cryo-electron tomography technologies, along with training and assistance in sample preparation and data analysis.

 Award Range